-Pupils in the First Year follow the Mathematical Enhancement Programme (MEP) scheme of work.
+Pupils in the First Year follow a course of study based around, and extended from, the Mathematical Enhancement Programme (MEP) scheme of work.
 This provides a spiral curriculum, taking a more in-depth view as the course unfurls over the First and Second Years.
-The same textbook is used across the year group, enabling each student to reach their full potential within their class.
-All pupils cover the same topics but the depth of knowledge gained from each topic and speed of delivery will depend on the level to which they are studied.
-There are essentially three levels of study (Standard, Academic and Express), but the scheme of work offers great flexibility and these levels are not fixed within each class.
-Detailed information on the MEP course and pdf versions of the book can be found at: www.cimt.org.uk/projects/mep
+The same course of study is used across all classes in the year group, enabling each student to reach their full potential within their class.
+All pupils cover the same topics but the depth of knowledge gained from each topic and speed of delivery will depend on the group itself.
+Details of the course of study can be found on the department website https://sites.google.com/yarmschool.org/yarmschoolmaths/yeargroups/ys1.

-Pupils will experience a variety of learning methods from the traditional to the most up to date: the MyMaths subscription website and Dr Frost platform are frequently used for class demonstrations and activities, and students are encouraged to visit these sites on a regular basis in their own time.
-Homework plays an important part in helping pupils practise and develop their mathematical skills: usually pupils will receive two thirty-minute pieces of homework per week.
-These could come in a variety of forms: MEP exercises, MyMaths/Dr Frost tasks, research and revision.
+Pupils will experience a variety of learning methods from the traditional to the most up-to-date.
+The Dr Frost platform is frequently used for class demonstrations, practice and activities.
+Students are encouraged to use this for regular practice of key skills in their own time.
+Homework plays an important part in helping pupils practise and develop their mathematical skills: usually pupils will receive two pieces of homework per week.
+One of these may well be routine independent Dr Frost practice.
+Additional homework could come in a variety of forms: worksheets, Dr Frost set tasks, research and revision.